preetzware/flowerslife/README.md

 * [Heroku](https://id.heroku.com/) was used to deploy the application.

+* [gspread](https://docs.gspread.org/en/v6.0.0/) played a key role in facilitating easy and intuitive interaction with the Google Sheets.

+* [google.oauth2.service_account.Credentials](https://developers.google.com/identity/protocols/oauth2) part of the google-auth library, this module was used to securely authenticate the application by using a service account credentials stored in the JSON file.

+* [os](https://www.w3schools.com/python/module_os.asp) part of Python's standard library, the os module enabled interaction with the operating system for file operations, environment management, and running system commands.

-* [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate the Python code.
+* [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/) was very useful in validating the Python codes.
+It featured all the errors clearly, thus rendering the debugging more easy.

 * [ASCII Art Generator](https://www.asciiart.eu/) was used to design the welcome screen.